< Go to Trail Running Shoes - Men's

 Updated Challenger ATR 3 vs. ATR 2

 The new Challenger ATR 3 has seen some updates to the fit, fabrics, and sole.
-It retails for the same $130 as the ATR 2 and has generally the same look, including the same 5mm heel-drop.
-Keep reading for more details and to see a side-by-side comparison, with the new Challenger ATR 3 on the left and the ATR 2 that we reviewed on the right.
+It retails for the same $130 as the ATR 2 and has a similar look, including the same 5mm heel-drop.
+The Challenger ATR 3 we recently tested is on the right and the ATR 2 that we also tested is on the left.

 The HOKA ONE ONE brand has been synonymous with outlandishly large midsoles made of super thick EVA foam since their inception.
 While this trait made them famous and revolutionized the trail running shoe market, there have always been some major drawbacks to their design.
 For one, the huge stack height meant they were very unstable and not very well suited for off-trail terrain.
 They have not always fit very well, have been on the heavy side, and have historically been very expensive compared to normal trail running shoes.
 These were among our top complaints from past reviews of the Stinson ATR, and reasons why we couldn't highly recommend it.

-Enter the Challenger ATR 2.
-With this shoe, HOKA has adjusted the upper to be far more snug and hold the foot better, which makes a difference in comfort as well as performance.
+Enter the Challenger ATR.
+With this shoe, HOKA has adjusted the upper to be far snugger and hold the foot better, which makes a difference in comfort as well as performance.
 The stack height is a little shorter but still offers the same cushioning one would expect.
 Stability is remarkably improved, and they weigh among the lightest that we tested.
-Whether you have injury concerns, biomechanical issues, or just love to run insane distances, having a ton of cushioning can be a very nice thing.
-For those interested in maximum cushioning, check out the Challenger ATR 2.
+Whether you have injury concerns, biomechanical issues, or just love to run insane distances, having a ton of cushioning can be a very beautiful thing.

 We rated this shoe as the single best shoe in the review when it came to protection — 10 out of 10.
 See the chart below to find out how the rest of the shoes fared in the Foot Protection category.